harshdevgoyal/Image-Classifier-Web/README.md

 # Image-Classifier-Web
 <p>
-A simple web interface for image classification using mobilenet model from Tensorflow.js.\
-Pure HTML, CSS, and JS.\
+A simple web interface for image classification using mobilenet model from Tensorflow.js./ Pure HTML, CSS, and JS./
 Open index.html to browser and upload your images to test!
 </p>